- It's the only guitar you'll ever need

 - It has a rich, bold tone

-- Dreadnought tone isn't as balanced and nuanced as other guitars on this list
+- The dreadnought tone isn't as balanced and nuanced as other guitars on this list

 - It's expensive

-With its all-mahogany construction, this guitar provides incredible warmth and depth of tone that is perfect for singer-songwriters and anyone looking to lay down some serious tracks.
+With its all-mahogany construction, this guitar provides incredible warmth and depth of tone that is perfect for singer-songwriters and anyone looking to lay down some serious tracks in their studio.

-With its small-body design and 12-fret bridge placement, the Martin 000-15SM is also great for casual couch strumming.
+My favorite is the 15SM, with its 12-fret, small-body design also making it great for casual couch strumming.

 - It's a perfect guitar for rootsy recording artists